While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 - Plan to use this curriculum at a time when you and your family aren't too overscheduled or overcommitted.
 The lessons won't "stick" as well if you end up having to take a ton of days off in between them.

-- Act out the goofy stories in this book after you and your child read them -- even the ultra-short ones at the beginning of the book.
-It aids comprehension -- remember, reading is more than decoding! -- and enlivens the learning.
+- Act out the goofy stories in this book after you and your child read them, even the ultra-short ones at the beginning of the book.
+It aids comprehension—remember, reading is more than decoding!—and enlivens the learning.
 This was not part of the 100 Easy Lessons curriculum, but it seriously increased the fun factor and, consequently, our kids' motivation.

 - If, after a few lessons, your child really doesn't seem to be having any fun, put the plan aside for a few weeks, even months, before trying again.
+And if the second try doesn't take hold, resist the urge to worry.
+Statistically it's extremely rare to teach a toddler to read and even quite unusual to teach a 4-year-old to read, so very few children acquire the skill before kindergarten—and that's absolutely fine!

 - Remember that this process should be enjoyable for you, too.
 If it's not, and especially if it's putting an undue strain on your relationship with your preschooler, it's okay to abandon it.
 It doesn't mean your child won't learn to read; it just means they won't learn at this time, in this manner.
 There will be plenty more chances.

 - Results may vary from one child to the next.
 Two of our children emerged from the 100 Easy Lessons curriculum reading first- to second-grade books independently, such as the wonderful Henry and Mudge series.
-The third was able to start in on the Magic Treehouse series, at a second- to third-grade reading level.
+The third was able to start on the Magic Treehouse series, at a second- to third-grade reading level.

 - Even when the kids could read independently, we kept reading aloud to them for many years, selecting high-interest chapter books that were above their independent-reading levels but well within their comprehension levels.
 We didn't want the message to be, "Now that you can read on your own, we're done reading with you."
 Frankly, I would have missed this fun bonding activity, and the great discussions it generated as the kids got older, way too much!
+(Chapter books we read together jumpstarted, at times, important conversations I'm not sure we would have had, if not for the shared reading experience.)

 - Keep in mind, this is about enhancing quality of life for your child and family over the next few years, not catapulting your kid into some sort of long-term academic advantage.
-While that may happen, it's more likely that reading-level gaps between early readers and peers will narrow substantially by around third grade -- and that's fine.
+While that may happen, it's more likely that reading-level gaps between early readers and peers will narrow substantially by around third grade— and that's fine.

 Teaching Early: Two Views